universitytimes/site/wp-content/plugins/simple-custom-css/readme.txt

 [More help installing Plugins](http://codex.wordpress.org/Managing_Plugins#Installing_Plugins "WordPress Codex: Installing Plugins")

 == Frequently Asked Questions ==

-= My Sidebar Options are gone.
-Help! =

-Don't worry, in version 3.0 the sidebar options were removed to streamline the plugin and make it even more... simple.

-= Does Simple Custom CSS support using double quotes (")? =

-Yes!
-And you no longer need to click a checkbox to make it happen.

-Find more help at the [Simple Custom CSS Wiki](https://github.com/johnregan3/simple-custom-css/wiki "Simple Custom CSS Wiki")

 = Will this Plugin work on my WordPress.com website? =